KTH/camel-alma/alma-rest/README.md

 authentication method currently used, in src/test/resources/test.properties.
 There is a template file test.properties.in for your convenvience.

+There is also test data in test.properties that needs amendment for your environment.

 ### Building

 There is nothing to test here that is not really calls to the actual API, so unless you can set these properties you have to turn testing off in order to build.

 E.g. `mvn install -Dmaven.test.skip=true`